Brendon45/Software-Engineering/0x06-HTTPS_SSL_PART2/learning_outcomes.md

 - In a deployment script, a bash function can be used to automate repetitive tasks like deploying application updates.
 For instance, a function named deploy_app could be created to handle tasks such as stopping the application service, pulling the latest code from a Git repository, and restarting the service.
 This enhances efficiency and ensures consistency in the deployment process.

+## The two main roles of SSL are:

+- 1. Encryption: SSL encrypts the data transmitted between the client and server, ensuring that it cannot be intercepted and read by unauthorized parties.
+This encryption protects sensitive information such as passwords, credit card numbers, and personal data from being accessed by hackers or eavesdroppers.

+- 2. Authentication: SSL authenticates the identity of the server to the client, ensuring that the client is communicating with the intended server and not a malicious impostor.
+This prevents man-in-the-middle attacks, where an attacker intercepts communication between the client and server and impersonates the server to steal sensitive information.

+## What is the purpose encrypting traffic?

+- The purpose of encrypting traffic is to protect the confidentiality and integrity of the data transmitted over the network.
+Encryption scrambles the data in such a way that it can only be decrypted by the intended recipient, ensuring that even if intercepted, the data remains secure and unreadable to unauthorized parties.
+This is crucial for maintaining the privacy of sensitive information and preventing unauthorized access or tampering.